Gary Jobson

-Gary Jobson is a sailor, television commentator and author based in Annapolis, Maryland.
-He is a Vice President of the International Sailing Federation.
-Gary has authored 19 sailing books and is Editor at Large of Sailing World and Cruising World magazines.
-He is President of the National Sailing Hall of Fame.
+Gary Jobson is a retired racing sailor, television commentator, and author based in Annapolis, Maryland, and a former vice president of the International Sailing Federation.
+Jobson has authored 19 sailing books and is editor-at-large of Sailing World and Cruising World magazines.
+He is currently president of the National Sailing Hall of Fame.

 Lifetime

 Raised in Toms River, New Jersey, Jobson graduated from Toms River High School (now Toms River High School South) in 1969 and was inducted into the school district's hall of fame in 1990.

-In college, at SUNY Maritime, he won the Men's Singlehanded National Championship in 1972 and 1973 and the Sloop National Championship in 1973; was an All-American sailor three times; and was twice named College Sailor of the Year.
+While attending college at SUNY Maritime, he won the Men's Singlehanded National Championship in 1972 and 1973 and the Sloop National Championship in 1973.
+He was an All-American sailor three times, and was twice named College Sailor of the Year.